Study Permit in Canada

 Study Permits in Canada are issued to foreign nationals to receive education from a designated learning institute (DLI) in Canada.
 A study permit is not a visa; it does not allow you to enter Canada.
-It does, however, provide a gateway for a visitor visa and is a great way to live and study in Canada.
+However, it does provide a gateway for a visitor visa and is a great way to live and study in Canada.

-A Canadian study permit allows you to stay for the length of your study program plus an extra 90 days.
-At the end of the 90 days, you can apply to extend your stay.
-The length of stay with a study permit is determined by the term of the program you are taking.
-If you complete the program early or finish it past the expiration date, the duration can be changed.
+A Canadian study permit allows you to stay for your study program’s length plus an extra 90 days.
+At the end of the 90 days, you can apply to extend your stay—the length of stay with a study permit gets determined by the term of the program you are taking.
+If you complete the program early or finish it past the expiration date, the stay duration can change.

 Requirements to receive a study permit: